Termination Due to Retrenchment

 - the employer pays the retrenched employee separation pay in an amount prescribed by the Code.

-(An employee is entitled to receive a separation pay equivalent to one-half (1/2) month pay for every year of service, a fraction of at least six (6) months being considered as one (1) whole year, if his/her separation fromr.)
+(An employee is entitled to receive a separation pay equivalent to one-half (1/2) month pay for every year of service, a fraction of at least six (6) months being considered as one (1) whole year)

 Retrenchment in Good Faith